mdraith/ShellChess/README.md

 # ShellChess
-Shell Chess is a text based brute force chess program for the Linux Terminal.
+Shell Chess is a text-based brute-force chess program for the Linux Terminal.

 Extract for ARM 64-Bit Linux: